umbraco/UmbracoCMSDocs/Articles/Notifications/determining-new-identity.md

 var isNew = entity.HasIdentity is false;
 ```

-Since the IContent has not been saved yet, it's not nececary to cast it to `IRememberBeingDirty`.
+Since the IContent has not been saved yet, it's not necessary to cast it to `IRememberBeingDirty`.
 It won't have an identity if it's new, since it hasn't been committed yet.

 ## How it works